flutter/website/src/platform-integration/web/initialization.md

-When building your flutter app, the `flutter build web` command will produce a script called` flutter_bootstrap.js` in the output build directory, which contains the JavaScript code needed to initialize and run your flutter app.
+When building your flutter app, the `flutter build web` command will produce a script called` flutter_bootstrap.js` in the output build directory, which contains the JavaScript code needed to initialize and run your Flutter app.
 You can use this script by simply placing an async script tag for it in your `index.html` file in the `web` subdirectory of your flutter project: